-3.2 Audit & Risk Committee
+3.2 Audit & Risk Management Committee

-The Audit & Risk Committee Charter (available on the Nine website) sets out the terms of reference for the Audit & Risk Committee.
+The Audit & Risk Management Committee Charter sets out the terms of reference for the Audit & Risk Management Committee.
 The Committee's key responsibilities and functions are to assist the Board in discharging its responsibilities:

-- i. to prepare and present Nine's financial statements and reports; - ii. in relation to Nine's financial reporting, including reviewing accounting policies and principles, assessing significant estimates and judgements in financial reports and assessing information from internal and external auditors to ensure the quality of financial reports; - iii. in relation to the entry into, approval, or disclosure, of related party transactions (if any); - iv. in overseeing Nine's financial controls and systems; - v. to review, monitor and approve Nine's risk management policies, procedures and systems; and - vi. to manage audit arrangements and auditor independence.
+- i. to prepare and present Nine's financial statements and reports; - ii. in relation to Nine's financial reporting, including reviewing accounting policies and principles, assessing significant estimates and judgements in financial reports and assessing information from auditors to ensure the quality of financial reports; - iii. in relation to the entry into, approval, or disclosure, of related party transactions (if any); - iv. in overseeing Nine's financial controls and systems; - v. to review, monitor and approve Nine's risk management policies, procedures and systems; and - vi. to manage audit arrangements and auditor independence.

-At all times during the Reporting Period, the Audit & Risk Committee comprised a majority of independent directors and was chaired by an independent director.
+At all times during the Reporting Period, the Audit & Risk Management Committee comprised a majority of independent directors and was chaired by an independent director.
 It has had three members throughout the Reporting Period.